longhoag/AI-Calculator/README.md

 After cloning the repository, run the following command and open the link on your browser.
 ```
 npm run dev
 ```

+## Demo picture

+## Note

+- If you clone from github, you will need to input your own API to test the program.
+Otherwise, the program will output error when testing.